nysynysy2/Advent-Of-Code-Solution-2023/README.md

 DO NOT!!!
 Run the code in the debug mode or compile the program with -g (I've made this mistake and the performance is a piece of $hit)🤬

-If everything is fine it should give you the output in couple minutes😎 (Blazingly fast!)
+If everything is fine it should give you the output within only a minute😎 (Blazingly fast!)